abeluck/qubes-tor/README.md

 The TorVM cannot anonymize information stored or transmitted from your AppVMs behind the TorVM.

-*Non-comphrensive* list of identifiers TorVM does not protect:
+*Non-comprehensive* list of identifiers TorVM does not protect:

 * Time zone
 * User names and real name